jeremiah-tay/mental_health_agentic_chatbot/README.md

 LLM_MODEL=
 OPENAI_EMBEDDING_MODEL=
 ```

-Add the following environment variables to `.env`:
+Before running the application, you must set up your environment variables.
+1. Find the file named `.env` in the root of the project.
+2. Copy and paste the the keys in the **appendix section of our group project** into the `.env` file.
-- You will have to use your own OpenAI API KEY
+3. You will have to provide your own OpenAI API KEY
-- The rest of the keys, please refer to the appendix section of our group report.

 ```env
 # OpenAI Configuration
 OPENAI_API_KEY=your_openai_api_key_here